-In addition to rBC and charcoal, ions such as ammonium (NH4+), formate (HCOO-), acetate (CH3COO-) and nitrate (NO3-) have been used as fire tracers (Arienzo et al., 2017; Fischer et al., 2015; Legrand et al., 2016; Savarino and Legrand, 1998), although other emission sources exist, such as direct biogenic emissions (ammonium, formate), oxidation from volatile organic compounds (formate, acetate) and anthropogenic sources (agriculture for ammonium, traffic and agriculture for nitrate).
-Except for a few values, a good agreement was obtained between the two sets of replicates of the major ion profiles, particularly for ammonium and nitrate (Fig. 3).
-None of the ionic fire tracers shows increased concentrations at the depth of the rBC peak (22-37 cm).
+- In addition to rBC and charcoal, ions such as ammonium (NH_4^+), formate ($HCOO^-$), acetate (CH_3COO^-) and nitrate (NO_3^-) have been used as fire tracers (Arienzo et al., 2017; Fischer et al., 2015; Legrand et al., 2016; Savarino and Legrand, 1998), although other emission sources exist, such as direct biogenic emissions (ammonium, formate), oxidation from volatile organic compounds (formate, acetate) and anthropogenic sources (agriculture for ammonium, traffic and agriculture for nitrate).
+Except for a few values, a good agreement was obtained between the two sets of replicates of the major ion profiles, - 235 particularly for ammonium and nitrate (Fig. 3).
+Surprisingly, these ions do not display any significant enhancement of their concentration from 22 to 37 cm depth, showing that, under present day conditions, even an exceptional fire event does not necessarily result in an exceptional peak of ammonium, formate, acetate or nitrate.
+This is mainly the result of the predominance of other emission sources (biogenic and anthropogenic emissions).
+To a lesser extent, varying atmospheric lifetimes compared to rBC and microscopic charcoal, and different sensitivities to wet deposition (different scavenging) - ratios) might also explain these differences.
+Among the ionic species, only calcium shows a concomitant peak with rBC and microscopic charcoal.
+One possible explanation is that snowfalls on 25th and 26th June were the first ones following the June 2017 heat wave in Switzerland.
+Dust concentrations might have been elevated during this dry and warm period and those subsequent snowfalls could have cleaned the atmosphere and led to wet deposition of dust-related ions such as calcium.